Resources for Drowning Prevention Professionals

 Our key messages are: Know the water.
 Know your limits.
 Wear a life jacket.

 The network meets twice a year.
-To join and to receive e-mails and event announcements, email us.
+To join and to receive e-mails and event announcements, fill out this form.

 The network is led by: